ChristopherVH/Capstone/README.md

 # Features

-- Hand rolled user authentication
+Hand rolled user authentication

+Utilizing BCrypt's methods to hash and salt sensitive user information I was able to create a secure rails-side auth that also passes current user information to a Flux store to communicate wether a user has been logged in or not.
 ![sign_in]

-- Ability to play any songs and view profiles without needing an account, error messages for if user-type actions are attempted while not logged in.
+Users have the ability to play any songs and view profiles without needing an account, error messages appear if user-type actions are attempted while not logged in.

 ![errors]

-- Searching for users, playlists,  and songs
+Searching for users, playlists,  and songs.

+Each searchable model contains a special method that uses active-record to query the database for a maximum of 5 results of each respective search item.

 ![search]

-- Personal feed composed of liked songs and created playlists
+Personal feed composed of liked songs and created playlists.

+Each time any user-associated element is created (ie like or playlist) it updates the users feed in real time, putting the most recently created element at the top of the feed.

 ![profile]
-- Splash page with most liked songs
+Splash page with most liked songs.

+Each song has a like association from which we can judge which songs are currently "trending" based on the number of likes, here they are displayed within the feed in descending order.

 ![front_page]